actix/actix-website/content/docs/url-dispatch.md

 Specific values can be retrieved with [`Params::get()`](../actix_web/dev/struct.Params.html#method.get).

-Any matched parameter can be deserialized into a specific type if the type implements the `FromParam` trait.
-For example most standard integer types the trait, i.e.:

 {{< include-example example="url-dispatch" file="minfo.rs" section="minfo" >}}

 For this example for path '/a/1/2/', values v1 and v2 will resolve to "1" and "2".